 If you don’t want to drive this road yourself – and not everyone will feel comfortable doing it, book a day tour starting in Scottsdale with GetYourGuide.
 You’ll be happy you did.

-No RV’s on the Apache Trail
+No RV’s on this road!

 You won’t find RV’s – and in fact Cruise America, the largest RV rental company, prohibits their vehicles from traveling this road.
 The white knuckle curves and spectacular scenery started just after the dam.